Chalksies/Link-Checker-Bot/README.md

 ----------------------------------------
 Features:
 - Auto-remove malicious links.
-- A whitelist and blacklist that can be manipulated from discord via thie `lc!` prefix.
+- A whitelist and blacklist that can be manipulated from discord via the `lc!` prefix.
 - Logging (on device and on discord)
 ----------------------------------------
 Setting up: